Layr-Labs/eigenlayer-middleware/docs/SlashingRegistryCoordinator.md

 ## Operator Registration

 Operators need to register with the `SlashingRegistryCoordinator` to participate in quorums.
 Registration involves providing BLS public keys, sockets, and allocating stake to specific quorums.
 The contract tracks an operator's registration status and history of quorum memberships.
+The `AllocationManager` calls these functions when an operator registers for a quorum.

 **Methods:**
 * [`registerOperator`](#registeroperator)